-Organise your own cycling event
+Organise your own bike ride

 Organise your own cycling challenge and help beat dementia with every pedal.
 Your challenge can be any distance, any terrain, any location, and you can do it as a personal challenge or as a group.